In January 2026 we gathered a group of enthusiatic singers to Wassail our community orchard and enjoyed mulled cider and parkin.

-Councillor Jenny Boak visited us in September to take a look at the community orchard at the Parish Hall, and to help mount one of the tree variety name signs that have been made from recycled wood.
+In September 2025, Councillor Jenny Boak visited us to take a look at the community orchard planted with their support at the Parish Hall, and to help mount one of the tree variety name signs that have been made from recycled wood.
+We chatted about the process of planting the trees, building protective cages, and beating back invasive species such as Bracken, Holly and Himalayan Balsam, plus new opportunities to obtain native trees and hedging plants in the future.

 To support the Cartmel Fell community, and undertake voluntary works that contribute to our community and/or benefit sustainable rural life.